brianhie/viral-mutation/README.md

 ### Experiments

 Key results from our experiments can be found in the [`results/`](results) directory and can be reproduced with the commands below.
 The [`models/`](models) directory contains key pretrained models used in our analyses.

+To run the experiments below, download the data (instructions above).
 Our experiments require a maximum of 400 GB of CPU RAM and 32 GB of GPU RAM; _in silico_ fitness and escape model inference can take around 35 minutes for influenza HA, 90 minutes for HIV Env, and 10 hours for SARS-CoV-2 Spike.

 #### Influenza HA